JournalismAI/AutomatingVisuals/what-we-learned/README.md

 To validate this assumption, we put the prototype in front of colleagues in our organizations.

-In addition to feedback on desirability, we were also looking for input on which features we should prioritize: graph creation, photo archive search, social cards or AI-art generation.
+In addition to feedback on desirability, we were also looking for input on which features we should prioritize: graph creation, photo archive search, social cards or AI-powered art generation.

 The ability to show the possibilities in a tangible way was essential for gathering actionable user and stakeholder feedback.
 With any tech, and AI in particular, imaginations can run the gamut, and we wanted to provide a common point of reference in the clickable prototype.